 What is Schema markup?

-Schema markup is a type of code that you can add to your website to make it easier for search engines to understand and categorize the content it contains.
+Schema markup is code that you can add to your website to make it easier for search engines to understand and categorize the content it contains.

-It also lets you enhance your search results with additional information (author information, star ratings, price details and more).
+It also lets you enhance your search results with additional information — for example, author information, star ratings, price details and much more.

 The below example of a search result containing Schema-generated ‘rich snippets’ highlights the sort of enhancements that Schema can provide:

-As you can see, in addition to the main text description of this restaurant, users also see a star rating, the number of reviews for it and meal price information.
+As you can see, in addition to the main text description of this restaurant, users also see a star rating, the number of reviews for it and meal pricing information.

-Websites that use Schema to generate these sorts of enhancements can ‘stick out’ a bit more in search results, which can drive more clickthroughs to them.
+Websites that use Schema to generate these sorts of enhancements can ‘stick out’ a bit more in search results — and happily, this can drive more clickthroughs to them.

 Additionally, rich snippets can provide users with a lot more context about a business, a lot more quickly.